jacksontj/promxy/README.md

 and as recent as 2.13.
 If you run into issues with any prometheus version with the `/v1` API please open up an issue.

+### What version of prometheus does promxy use?
+And what does that mean?
+Promxy is currently using a fork based on prometheus 2.24.
+This version isn't supremely important, but it is relevant for promql features (e.g. subqueries) and sd config options.

 ### What changes are required to my prometheus infra for promxy?
 None.
 Promxy is simply an aggregating proxy that sends requests to prometheus-- meaning it requires no changes to your existing prometheus install.